 life

-I live in Issaquah, WA, 18 miles from Seattle.
+I live in a beautiful Issaquah, WA, 18 miles from Seattle.
 You can often find me practicing hot yoga or drinking coffee at a local cafe.

-I started designing for the web in 2010 to help my family business.
-Since then, I've founded and closed a design studio, worked at startups and corporations.
-I slowly realized that I enjoyed building things more than anything else in this process.
+I started designing for the web in 2010, helping out with my family's business.
+Since then I've run a design studio, worked at startups and corporations wearing multiple hats, design, development, product management, and more, and realized I enjoy building things more than anything else.

-About five years ago, I started learning Swift to build my first app, a sleep calculator to help me wake up refreshed.
+Five years ago I learned Swift to build my first app, a sleep calculator.
 Then JavaScript, to automate my workflow and prototype ideas faster.
-When you're working in the same medium as your final product, you discover better solutions.
-You understand constraints.
-You ship faster.
+Working in the same medium as your final product changes things: you discover better solutions, understand constraints, and ship faster.
+It made me a better designer back then and has helped me transform my workflows now, embracing AI.

 Andrei Alikimovich